Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Problem Statement

 where each $L_{ii}\in \RR^{l_i\times l_i}$ specifies intra-cluster couplings and each $L_{ij}\in \RR^{l_i\times l_j}$ with $i\neq j$, specifies inter-cluster influences from cluster $\cC_j$ to $\cC_i$, $i,j=1,\cdots,N$.
 Note that $L_{ii}$ is not the Laplacian of $\cG_i$ in general.

-Construct a new graph by collapsing any subgraph of $\cG$, $\cG_i$, into a single node and define a directed edge from node $i$ to node $j$ if and only if there exists a directed edge in $\cG$ from a node in $\cG_i$ to a node in $\cG_j$.
+This paper will show that both inter-cluster and intra-cluster couplings are important in resulting cluster synchronization.
+To describe inter-cluster structures, we construct a new graph by collapsing every subgraph $\cG_i$ of $\cG$ into a single node, and define a directed edge from node $i$ to node $j$ if and only if there exists a directed edge in $\cG$ from a node in $\cG_i$ to a node in $\cG_j$.
 We say $\cG$ admits an acyclic partition with respect to $\cC$, if the newly constructed graph does not contain any cyclic components.
 If the latter holds, by relabeling the clusters and the nodes in $\cG$, we can represent the Laplacian $\cL$ in a lower triangular form

 so that each cluster $\cC_i$ receives no input from clusters $\cC_j$ if $j>i$.
-In Fig. \ref{fig:topology_illu_leaderless}, the two subgraphs $\cG_1$ and $\cG_2$ illustrate an acyclic partition of the whole graph.
+In Figure \ref{fig:topology_illu_leaderless}, the two subgraphs $\cG_1$ and $\cG_2$ illustrate an acyclic partition of the whole graph.